 The team took an integrated approach, treating the angle stacks with reservoir-orientated prestack conditioning (ResOP) to enhance the prestack seismic data.
 This data was used as input to our Prospect Scanner workflow, to estimate relative P-impedance, S-impedance, and Vp/Vs, allowing regional lithology and fluid screening.

-Finally, applying the available well data to understand the rock-physics relationships in the area, a correlation was made from petrophysical properties to seismic response found hydrocarbon reservoirs, which typically display a low relative acoustic impedance and Vp/Vs compared to brine filled reservoirs.
+Finally, applying the available well data to understand the rock-physics relationships in the area, a correlation was made from petrophysical properties to seismic response found in hydrocarbon reservoirs, which typically display a low relative acoustic impedance and Vp/Vs compared to brine filled reservoirs.

 Drilled hydrocarbon accumulations exhibit low relative acoustic impedance (blue) and low relative Vp/Vs values (blue).